rht-labs-events/summit-lab-2018-doc/scenario4/README.md

 2. Open the file for execution
 3. Rebuild the application.

-We can do this by modifying dockerfile on the bastion host:
+We can do this by modifying Dockerfile on the bastion host:
 ```
 > sudo vi Dockerfile
 # change